 Cervical disk disease is when one or more disks in the neck (the cushions between the vertebrae) wear down and rupture, causing compression of the spinal cord and various symptoms including weakness, wobbliness, neck muscle spasms, and buckling of the front legs.

-Diskospondylitis is a condition in which an intervertebral disk and its adjacent vertebrae become inflamed due to a bacterial or (less likely) fungal infection.
-Dogs with diskospondylitis may act painful and have difficulty walking.
+Discospondylitis is a condition in which an intervertebral disk and its adjacent vertebrae become inflamed due to a bacterial or (less likely) fungal infection.
+Dogs with discospondylitis may act painful and have difficulty walking.
 Large-breed male dogs are most commonly affected.

 Strokes may be caused by bleeding in the brain due to high blood pressure, clotting or platelet disorders, or metastatic cancer.
 Other causes include closing or blockage of a blood vessel due to hypothyroidism, kidney disease, cardiac disease, or Cushing’s disease.